 Yarkon National Park is located in central Israel between Petah Tikva and Rosh Haayin.

-Yarkon National Park has two areas with two separate entrances.
+Yarkon National Park has two compounds with two separate entrances.
 I marked both regions on the map above, and you can also see them on the following map.

 Note: you can click on the map to enlarge it.

-On the right side of the map, you can find Tel Aphek.
-In this area, you will see Antipatris Fort, the British water pumping station, the artificial lake, paddling pools, and other POI.
+On the right side of the map, you can find Tel Afek.
+You will see Antipatris Fort, the British water pumping station, the artificial lake, paddling pools, and other POI in this area.

 And on the left side of the map, you can find the Yarkon springs area.
-In this region, you can walk along the Yarkon river, see the Yarkon bream pool, Al-Mir flour mill, and several other places.
+You can walk along the Yarkon river in this region, see the Yarkon bream pool, Al-Mir flour mill, and several other places.
 Also, the camping area is situated in the Yarkon springs area.